 • Club On Campus Space Reservation Request Form

-To assist clubs with its event planning:
+To assist student leaders and advisors with event planning:

 • Club Event Proposal Form

 To assist student leaders and advisor with accessing funding through the Budget Request process: